rtCamp/docs.rtcamp.com/rtmedia/troubleshooting/conflict-diagnosis-guide-wordpress-plugins/index.markdown

-### Find the source
+### Find the Source

-This is useful, especially in case of javascript.
+This is useful, especially in case of JavaScript.
 By looking at the console, you might be able to locate the file that is throwing the error.
 If the file is inside a particular plugin or theme's directory, you know the offending one.
 However, you might have to toggle debug mode in WordPress to pinpoint such errors.
-This requires a bit of technical know-how and modifications to wp-config.php.
+This requires a bit of technical know-how and modifications to *wp-config.php*.

 See more on [Debugging in WordPress](http://codex.wordpress.org/Debugging_in_WordPress)[ ](http://codex.wordpress.org/WP_DEBUG)

-### Isolating the culprit
+### Isolating the Culprit

 The other, simpler, but more time consuming method is this: